 My fresh realization of my responsibility is what recently prodded us to make a change.
 I hope it prods you to start, or do whatever you need to do to do something consistently in your house that teaches in an orderly manner the truth of God’s precious and life-giving word.

-How will you respond or how do you respond when your child disobeys, misbehaves or disappoints with their actions?
+How do you respond when your child disobeys, misbehaves or disappoints with their actions?

-On Wednesday Nights at Converge we have been watching a 10 session parenting video by Paul Tripp called Getting to the Heart of Parenting.
-I have found it to be very convicting and very helpful.
-I have found it to be biblical and theological and yet very practical.
+Some time ago our church went through a 10 session parenting video by Paul Tripp called Getting to the Heart of Parenting.
+I found it to be biblical and theological and yet practical, and therefore, very helpful.

-Last night we watched session four (Click Here to watch) and Tripp continued to talk about how parenting should be about the heart first and then behavior.
+In session four (Click Here to watch) Tripp talked about how parenting should be about the heart first and then behavior.
 So often we are only dealing with the symptoms (behavior) of the heart and not the heart (causal core of all we are) itself.
 When we focus only on behavior we end up making disciples but not the biblical kind.
 Instead of making transformed and Christ-like people we make moralists and little pharisees.

-We should want therefore to get at the heart.
+We must get to the heart of the behavior if we wish to see it biblically reformed.
 We want to get at heart issues that allow God to transform the whole person.
 After all, the heart is wicked above all things (Jeremiah 17:9).

 Tripp recommends 5 very practical questions that have a very specific order.
 These questions are to be asked when a child misbehaves and disappoints.
-He stresses the order of the questions must not be changed.
+He stresses there is a proper sequence to the questions.

 - What were you thinking and feeling as it was happening?
 This question goes after the heart.
 What was the motivation of the heart (causal core)?
 This question helps us teach our children that our heart is always desiring something and it helps us and them to evaluate it.